Casu3475/Tswap/audit-data/findings.md

 ### [M-1] `TSwapPool::deposit` is missing deadline check causing transactions to complete even after the deadline

 **Description:** The deposit function accepts a deadline parameter, which according to the documentation is "The deadline for the transaction to be completed by".
 However, this parameter is never used.
-As a consequence, operationrs that add liquidity to the pool might be executed at unexpected times, in market conditions where the deposit rate is unfavorable.
+As a consequence, operations that add liquidity to the pool might be executed at unexpected times, in market conditions where the deposit rate is unfavorable.

+<- MEV Attack ->

 **Impact:** Transactions could be sent when market conditions are unfavorable to deposit, even when adding a deadline parameter.